dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 ![](/images/SupportForum2.png)

+*An example of how our insights were presented to stakeholders.*

 With the usability test being a succcess, we all spent time after to discuss our collective experiences.
 After talking for hours with respondents, our heads were filled with information and we needed to synthesize our experiences.
 A presentation was created highlighting the background of the study, our methodology, and key takeaways.
 The presentation was chunked into the different tasks and featured a summary of our notes from a specific task, a quote from a respondent, and an actionable reccomendation.